HHS Blog Guidance

 - Blog Title and Branding: Make your blog title and web address easy to remember and short.
 Be creative with the layout and look of your blog while maintaining your brand identity.

-- Cross-linking: Submit your blog to be posted in the USA.gov blog directory and market your new blog presence on your Web site.
+- Cross-linking: Submit your blog to be posted in the HHS social media directory and market your new blog presence on your Web site.
 Also consider asking your office and/or team to add a link to your blog in their e-mail signatures.

 - Leverage current channels and relationships: Announce your blog through your email listserv or twitter handle.